 Have your old veneers changed in shape?

 Veneers can become dull around the edges, or in dentistry terms, around the occlusal surface.
 This in return will cause the overall shape of your veneers to be changed from their original status.
 Sometimes the worn-down edges will be so drastic that it will make your veneers appear small – which is the opposite effect of what they are meant to achieve.
-Sometimes the corner of the veneers just break creating a not so appealing shape and may create discomfort.
+Sometimes the corner of the veneers just breaks creating a not-so-appealing shape and may create discomfort.

-Even if this problem may not seem important to you, it is an important factor point out veneers getting old.
-If you don’t change your veneers, there may be more cracks and breakage in your future.
+Even if this problem may not seem important to you, it is an important factor to point out that veneers getting old.
+If you don’t change your veneers, there may be more cracks and breakage in the future.
 This may require an emergency visit to the dentist.

 Do they have cracks or breakage?

-Did your noticed you veneers are stained or discolored?
+Did you notice your veneers are stained or discolored?